Artificial light nuisance

 If your neighbours lighting is causing problems for you it is advisable to discuss your concerns with your neighbour to solve the matter informally.
 Your neighbour may not be aware that their lighting is causing you a problem.
 Minor adjustments to the lighting may be a solution, for example:

 - re-angling or partial shading of the light

 - fitting of a passive infra red sensor

 - using a lower power bulb

-Unless the light is shining directly into a window at night and normal curtains do not keep it out, it is unlikely to be considered a statutory nuisance.
+Unless the light is shining directly into a window at night and normal curtains do not keep it out we do not have the legal authority to investigate.

 The Clean Neighbourhoods and Environment Act 2005 amended the Environmental Protection Act 1990 to bring artificial light from premises under the Statutory Nuisance regime as of 6 April 2006.
 Statutory Nuisance however does not apply to artificial light from:

 Request a formal investigation into an alleged nuisance

 - bus stations and associated facilities and tramway premises

 To find out how we use your information see our privacy notice (opens in a new window).